-- Establish leadership through an Office of Suicide Prevention and oversight of progress toward goals through the California Suicide Prevention Council - Support the development of local suicide prevention strategic planning and implementation with technical assistance, training guidance, and other incentives - Centralize timely suicidal behavior data to guide efforts and innovate new practices - Create safe environments by reducing access to lethal means - Increase resiliency and help-seeking for behavioral health services
+- Establish leadership through an Office of Suicide Prevention and oversight through the California Suicide Prevention Council - Support the development of local suicide prevention strategic planning and implementation - Centralize timely suicidal behavior data to guide efforts and innovate new practices - Create safe environments by reducing access to lethal means - Increase resiliency and seeking services for behavioral health needs

-- Explore opportunities for reducing suicidal behavior through other efforts to prevent violence and trauma and increase interpersonal connectedness - Promote training on and adherence to guidelines for safe messaging and reporting about suicide in the media and entertainment industry - Enhance uniform screening for suicide risk across health and behavioral health care settings, and require suicide prevention training for practitioners and providers in all hospital settings - Promote the delivery of a continuum of crisis services and expand capacity as needed - Create a certification for behavioral health care practitioners delivering best practices in suicide risk assessment and management and interventions - Require follow-up and continuity of care for people discharged from hospital settings after receiving suicide-related services - Ensure systematic and respectful response following a suicide loss
+- Advance understanding of how efforts to prevent of other forms of violence and trauma may reduce suicidal behavior - Promote training on and adherence to guidelines for safe messaging and reporting about suicide in the media and entertainment industry - Enhance uniform screening for suicide risk across health care settings, and require suicide prevention training for licensed providers in all hospital settings - Prioritize the delivery of a continuum of crisis services and expand capacity as needed - Create a certification for behavioral health providers delivering best practice to treat suicide risk - Require follow-up and continuity of care for people discharged from hospital settings after receiving suicide-related services - Ensure systematic and respectful response following a suicide loss

 Striving for zero - the elimination of suicide in California - will demand leadership, commitment, and honest conversations about suicide risk and resiliency, as well as barriers that disrupt suicide prevention efforts.
 This plan outlines public health aims aligned with nationally directed strategies and calls for crucial advancements in innovation and health care access to develop and integrate practices capable of helping millions of people.
 California has the ingenuity, capacity, and leadership to take a decisive stand against suicide.
-One life lost to suicide is one too many, so let's begin now.
+One life lost to suicide is too many, so let's begin now.